mrangara/GettingAndCleaningDataCourseProject/codebook.md

 5. The **"Mean"** phrase indicates that the value is the average value of the specific feature for a specifc subject and the associated activity performed by that subject.
 Similarly, the **"Std"** phrase indicates that the value is the Standard Deviation value of the specific feature for a specific subject and the associated activity peformed by that subject.
 Examples - tBodyAccJerk**Mean**Z, tBodyAccJerk**Std**Z

-6.The body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
+6. The body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
 These features have a phrase **"Jerk"** as part of the name.
 Examples - tBodyAcc**Jerk**MeanX and tBodyGyro**Jerk**MeanX

-7.The magnitude of these three-dimensional signals were calculated using the Euclidean norm.
+7. The magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 These features have a phrase **"Mag"** as part of the name.
 Examples - tBodyAcc**Mag**Mean, tGravityAcc**Mag**Std

 8. Additional vectors obtained by averaging the signals in a signal window sample.
 These are identified with the **"angle"** in the feature name. used on the angle variable.
 Examples - **angle**XGravityMean

 ## Comprehensive list of features